 The Literacy and Numeracy Strategy commits to deliver new National Literacy and Numeracy Learning Progressions to schools.
 The learning progressions will help to ensure literacy and numeracy are taught explicitly in schools, and that the literacy and numeracy needs of all students can be addressed.

 The learning progressions describe common literacy and numeracy learning pathways for students from Kindergarten to Year 10.
 They have been developed by ACARA in collaboration with the NSW Department of Education.
+The National Literacy and Numeracy Learning Progressions are available in the Resources section of the Australian Curriculum website.

 The benefits of the learning progressions